skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 "So no news?"

-"No news", Thordek informs him.
+"No news," Thordek informs him.

 He is exasperated, "I thought for sure, with the war!
 It seemed like the ideal time to strike.
 Her forces were to the north, fighting the